Vol. 04 · Issue 14 · APR 2026

 "Where the Streets Have No Name" (126 BPM)

 The definitive Edge delay song.
-The intro is built entirely on a dotted eighth delay creating that iconic cascading pattern.
+The intro is built entirely on a dotted eighth delay creating that iconic cascading pattern, a single guitar filling an arena.
 The delay time is approximately 356 ms. Start by playing steady eighth notes on the top strings and let the delay fill in the rhythm.
-The key is playing exactly in time — if your picking drifts off the tempo, the delay pattern falls apart.
+The key is playing exactly in time.
+If the picking drifts off the tempo, the delay pattern falls apart.
+That precision requirement is worth the discipline.
+It translates directly to tighter playing in every other context.

 "I Will Follow" (148 BPM)

-One of U2's earliest songs and a great introduction to playing with dotted eighth delays at faster tempos.
-The delay time here is around 304 ms. The main riff is a simple picked pattern that becomes complex and driving through the delay.
-Practice playing the riff clean first, then engage the delay and hear how the pattern transforms.
+One of U2's earliest songs and a strong introduction to playing with dotted eighth delays at faster tempos.
+The delay time here is around 304 ms. The main riff is a simple picked pattern that becomes driving and complex through the delay.
+Practice the riff clean first, then engage the delay and listen to how the pattern transforms.
+Simple becomes layered.

 "Pride (In the Name of Love)" (106 BPM)

-A slower tempo that gives you more space to hear the delay interact with your picking.
-The delay time is approximately 425 ms. The arpeggiated chords in the intro demonstrate how The Edge uses the delay to turn simple chord shapes into full, layered arrangements.
+A slower tempo that gives more space to hear the delay interact with the picking.
+The delay time is approximately 425 ms. The arpeggiated chords in the intro show how The Edge uses delay to turn simple chord shapes into full, layered arrangements: open voicings on the top strings, each note ringing into the next, the delay filling the gaps like a second guitarist who knows exactly when to come in.

 Tips for Playing With Rhythmic Delay